-Gift interests in an FLP.
-Another way to benefit from valuation discounts is to set up a family limited partnership.
-You fund the FLP with assets such as public or private stock and real estate, and then gift limited partnership interests.
+But she doesn't want to transfer ownership interests to her children who aren't active in the business.
+Her advisors suggest that she can still potentially benefit from valuation discounts on transfers of other assets to them by setting up a family limited partnership (FLP).
+She can fund the FLP with public stock and real estate, and then gift limited partnership interests.

-Warning: The IRS may challenge valuation discounts; a professional, independent valuation is recommended.
-The IRS also scrutinizes FLPs, so be sure to set up and operate yours properly.
+Anita's advisors warn her that the IRS may challenge valuation discounts; they recommend a professional, independent valuation.
+The IRS also scrutinizes FLPs, so she must be sure to properly set up and operate hers.